DefamationStation/Retrochat-v2/README.md

 ## Usage

-After installation, you can start RetroChat by running:
+After installation, you can start RetroChat by running the shortcut command:

 ```
-python retrochat.py
+'rchat' straight from the terminal
 ```

 For first-time setup, use: